-7. Group the LGAs that are in rural areas and metropolitan areas together.
-It may be helpful to use a map for this activity.
+7. Using a map, group the LGAs that are in rural areas and metropolitan areas together.
 Do you notice anything about the different groupings?

 Regional areas often have lower populations and have more noticeable swings in Gini coefficient between the two values.
 In addition, agricultural towns and mining areas would have had increased income across this decade due to the performance of those industries.